pietheinstrengholt/rssmonster/README.md

   <img src="http://phppaper.strengholt-online.nl/wp-content/uploads/phppaper3.png" width="700px">
 </a>

-phppaper
+RSS Monster
 =======

 Copyright (c) 2013 Piethein Strengholt, piethein@strengholt-online.nl

-Phppaper is an easy to use and open source rss reader, created as an alternatieve for Google Reader.
+RSSMonster is an easy to use and open source rss reader, created as an alternatieve for Google Reader.
-Phppaper features a lightweight fluid responsive design and in written in jquery, javascript and php.
+RSSMonster features a lightweight fluid responsive design and in written in jquery, javascript and php.
 It has adopted features such as opml import, marking as read when scrolling, manage feeds, json events, etc.
-Phppaper is currently a work in progress and hosted on Github.
+RSSMonster is currently a work in progress and hosted on Github.
 Feel free to add any contributions or new features.

 INSTALLATION
 ------------